The Tournament of Roses invites young leaders to become a part of history, make lifelong friends, and become an inspiration for others.

 The Royal Court attends nearly 100 community and media functions, serving as ambassadors of the Tournament of Roses, the Pasadena community, and the greater Los Angeles area.
 The grand finale for the Royal Court is riding on the Royal Court float in the Rose Parade® presented by Honda and attending the Rose Bowl Game®presented by Northwestern Mutual, both on New Year’s Day.

-The Rose Queen and Royal Court are iconic traditions, steeped in the Pasadena Tournament of Roses’ history.
-After thoughtful consideration, and due to the cancelation of the 2021 Rose Parade, this year’s selection process for the Royal Court has been postponed and will resume in the fall of 2021.
-We look forward to continuing the treasured legacy and celebrating the 2022 Royal Court.
+The Rose Queen and Royal Court are iconic traditions, steeped in the Pasadena Tournament of Roses’ history and we look forward to continuing the treasured legacy and celebrating the 2022 Royal Court.

-With this postponement, the Pasadena Tournament of Roses also announces an extension of eligibility – those who would have been eligible for the 2021 Royal Court are invited to apply for the 2022 Royal Court.
+The Tournament of Roses announces an extension of eligibility for those who would have been eligible for the 2021 Royal Court to apply for the 2022 Royal Court.
+More details and information will be shared in August.

 2020 ROYAL COURT